Long-Horizon Model-Based Offline Reinforcement Learning Without Explicit Conservatism: Further Results and Discussion

 \subsection{Failure-Case Analysis in AntMaze}

-\autoref{fig:antmaze} shows typical failure cases for \algo in AntMaze.
-Since the environment provides no reward until the goal, the agent receives almost no learning signal by interaction.
-As a result, \algo frequently remains near the initial corner or repeatedly collides with nearby walls, resulting in degenerate behaviors.
-Importantly, introducing conservatism, such as adding uncertainty penalties, in fact degrades performance (see \autoref{tab:ablation_full}).
+\autoref{fig:antmaze} illustrates typical failure cases of \algo in AntMaze.
+Due to sparse rewards, the agent receives no learning signal before reaching the goal, often remaining near the initial region or colliding with nearby walls.
+Introducing explicit conservatism, such as uncertainty penalties, further degrades performance (\autoref{tab:ablation_full}).
 We attribute these failures primarily to limited exploration in large mazes and long-horizon modeling challenges in contact-rich dynamics.
 Addressing these issues likely requires stronger planning and world modeling components.

-Based on these observations, we attribute the failures to two factors: (1) lack of effective exploration in large mazes, (2) long-horizon modeling challenges on contact-rich dynamics.
-We expect \algo to benefit from stronger planning and modeling components, such as beam-search planning~\citep{janner2021offline}, more stable exploration strategy~\citep{park2025model}, and multi-step world models~\citep{lin2025any}.